projectriff-archive/ci/README.md

 ### Concourse: https://ci.faas.to.cf-app.com
 - GitHub auth; must belong to the `pivotal-cf/pfs` collaborator team
 - Install `fly` locally (http://concourse.ci/single-page.html#fly-cli)
-- Authenticate with Concourse: `fly -t faas login -c https://ci.faas.to.cf-app.com -k
+- Authenticate with Concourse: `fly -t faas login -c https://ci.faas.to.cf-app.com -k`
 - Install the LastPass CLI (`lpass`: https://github.com/lastpass/lastpass-cli) and ensure it is available on the `PATH`
-- Log into LastPass CLI (must have access to the `Shared-pfs-eng` folder)
+- Log into LastPass CLI (must have access to the `Shared-pfs-eng` folder) `lpass login <your-e-mail>`
 - When making changes to a pipeline, use `./set_pipeline.sh <pipeline-name>` to submit changes upstream

 ### Concourse BOSH